splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

     :width: 95%
     :alt: Trace limit in trace list

-What to expect in Trace Analyzer when using visibility filter APIs
+What to expect in Trace Analyzer when using the visibility filter API
 ======================================================================

-If you are using the visibility filter API to block specific span tags in Splunk APM here is what you can expect to see in Trace Analyzer.
+If you are using the visibility filter API to block specific span tags in Splunk APM here is what you can expect to see in Trace Analyzer:

-* If you are hiding tags using the ``hiddenTags`` field, then you can't use these tags in the filter bar or to group traces.
+* If you are hiding tags using the ``hiddenTags`` field, then you can't use these tags in the filter bar or trace grouping.
-* If you are specify the visibile tags using the ``visibleTags`` in the visibility filter API, then you can only filter by visible tags in the filter bar or to group traces.
+* If you are specify the visible tags using the ``visibleTags`` in the visibility filter API, then you can only use the visible tags in the filter bar or trace grouping.

 See :ref:`apm-visibility-filters` and :new-page:`https://dev.splunk.com/observability/docs/apm/visibility-filter/` to learn more about visibility filters.